CaseyRo/casey.berlin/posts/AI use cases for GPT and more.md

 No, scratch that.
 Ignore that it might be Google.
 Accept that it is an assistant.
 An entity that helps you to learn to become a better (coder/writer/researcher/creative).
 It is biased, and be aware of that, but it will make your work _better_.

+### Who owns my content?
+The dicision is not (yet) out, but there is some ideas about where the rights lie.

+In short, _you_ own the input,

 ### The small letters
 There is a fear that the data we enter into any kind of learning model will be used to improve the model itself.
 I don't have anything against that in particular, but if you don't want that to happen – make sure you fill out the following form(s):